Alcohol itself needs no introduction. The question is, is alcohol considered a drug?

 Alcohol has a pronounced ability to alter consciousness.
 Indeed, this is the effect many abusive drinkers are seeking when they drink themselves into oblivion.

-Alcohol affects the central nervous system by acting on a number of neurotransmitters in the brain.
+It affects the central nervous system by acting on a number of neurotransmitters in the brain.
 What does this mean in plain English?

 Well, alcohol blocks signals between brain cells.
 As these signals are interrupted, you experience the typical effects of intoxication.